Ohio angler Jason Koesters has developed a shallow-water approach to

 by Greg McCain

-The notion that crappie always go deep in the summer just does not always hold true.
+The notion that summer crappie always go deep just does not always hold true.
 Ask Ohio tournament competitor Jason Koesters, who finds plenty of shallow fish year-round on his home lakes and also on the road when he is competing, even in the South.

 How good can the shallow bite be?